Sirmuelo/Coursera_Capstone/README.md

 # Coursera_Capstone
-how to create a repository
+Creating a repository for coursera data science certificate